shengzhouzhang/windows-setup-script/README.md

 ==================

 1. download .bat and .reg files and put them into the same folder
-2. run themes.bat as Administrator to adjust windows themes for best performance (will import .reg automaticly)
 3. run install.bat to install development tools
-4. run dev.bat to set development environment (require GIT)
+4. run setup.bat to set development environment (require GIT)